-For all this reason, they are a good protein supplement for vegetarians, athletes, people with a lot of stress or fatigue.
-Three tablespoons of hemp daily (distributed 1 tablespoon in each meal of the day) provide 10 grams of protein daily, plus much magnesium.
+For all this reason, hemp seeds are a good protein supplement for vegetarians, athletes, people with a lot of stress or fatigue.
+Three tablespoons of hemp seeds daily (distributed 1 tablespoon in each meal of the day) provide 10 grams of protein daily, plus much magnesium.

 Vitamin E is also called heart vitamin because it is imperative for a healthy heart.
 Along with vitamin E, omega 3 also contributes to the good health of the cardiovascular system.

 Another reason for athletes to introduce hemp seeds into their diet is magnesium.
 If the recommended daily dose of magnesium is 350 mg, 3 tablespoons of hemp seeds already supply more than 40% of the requirements of this mineral (30 grams of hemp seeds contribute 147 mg of magnesium).
 Magnesium intervenes in muscle relaxation and is the second mineral constituent of bones.

 - Otitis: In ancient treatises, it is known that the juice of the seeds (hemp seed oil), was used for ear pain.

 No, hemp seeds contain virtually no cannabis, nor the major narcotic component of marijuana, D-9-tetrahydrocannabinol (commonly called THC).
 For these reasons, hemp seeds are not a drug, nor do they produce the hypnotic effects of marijuana.